pitosalas/cleancont/output/2020-03-28-some-great-links-for-03292020.md

 ---
 title: "Some great links for  03/29/2020"
-subtitle: "[How to do multi-step forms in Rails – Code with Jason](https://www.codewithjason.com/rails-multi-st..."
+subtitle: "How to do multi-step forms in Rails – Code with Jason"
 category: "301"
 tags: []
 date: "2020-03-28"